Generic Name: hydromorphone extended-release (HYE-droe-MOR-fone)

 Exalgo is a narcotic pain medicine that may become habit-forming.
+Misuse or abuse can lead to overdose and death.
 Do NOT take more than the recommended dose, take for longer than prescribed, or take more often than prescribed without checking with your doctor.

 Exalgo may cause severe and sometimes fatal breathing problems.
+The risk may be greater when you first start this drug or with any increase in dose.
 Contact your doctor right away if you experience slow, shallow, or difficult breathing.